SouvikChoudhury360/PV_Hub/README.md

 <h2 align="center" id="Inspiration"> :label: Our Inspiration</h2>

 PV Hub is basically a **censorship free social media platform** which runs on Blockchain mechanism.
-Here, all the things which are being posted by the user are stored in IPFS cloud.
+Here, all the things which are being posted by the user are stored through IPFS.
 The idea was generated during **HackACode 2021**.
 We ensure that there is no possibility of user's data breaching.
 We believe in-**User's Privacy & Security.**

 <i><p align="center"><a href="#content">⬆️ CLICK HERE TO GO BACK TO CONTENTS</a></p></i><br>